Argonaut High School: Athletics

 The Jackson Boys Track and Field team won MLL titles in 1942, 1954, 1955, and 1965.
 The Ione boys won the MLL title in 1935 and 1936.
 The 2012 Argonaut Boys team won the Sac-Joaquin Section title.

 The Argonaut Girls Golf team has been very strong as of late.
 The 2022 team won the MLL title as well as the Sac-Joaquin Section Division V title.
 The 2023 team went 15–0 in league to win its second consecutive MLL title as well as winning the Sac Joaquin Section Division V title for the second year in a row.
 The Argonaut Girls Golf Team became the second Argonaut team (2019/2020 Girls Basketball) to go back-to-back in regards to Sac Joaquin section titles.
+The Argonaut Boys Golf Team won their first league title by going 14-0 in 2026 claiming the Sierra Valley Conference title.

 Argonaut won its first Sac-Joaquin section title in 1990 in Division III baseball under the coaching of Dave Gonzales and won the title again in 1992.
 Since then, the Mustangs have won section titles in Softball (1998, 2017, 2025), Football (2004, 2021), Boys Track (2012), Girls Soccer (2016), Girls Basketball (2017, 2019, 2020), Boys Basketball (2018), Co-Ed Team Tennis (2022), and Girls Golf (2022, 2023).
-Argonaut's teams have won a total of 16 Sac Joaquin section titles.
+Argonaut's teams have won a total of 16 Sac Joaquin section titles which is the most of any Amador County High School.

 Argonaut competes in the Sierra Valley Conference.
 The Sierra Valley Conference consists of Amador, Galt, Liberty Ranch, El Dorado, Union Mine, Bradshaw Christian, and Rosemont.

 Argonaut (Jackson) High had participated in the Mother Lode League since 1929.
 Schools in the MLL included Amador (Sutter), Bret Harte, Calaveras, Sonora, and Summerville.
 Other schools that have formerly participated in the MLL were Ione, Linden, Brookside Christian, El Dorado, and Lincoln of Stockton.
-The 2023-24 season was Argonaut's final season in the MLL.
+The 2023–24 season was Argonaut's final season in the MLL.
 After 94 years and as charter members of the MLL, Argonaut moved to the Sierra Valley Conference.